-Lori has hired Uche Ogboi as its Chief Operating Officer and Efayomi Carr as Head of Strategic Finance effective 29 July as it drives its pan-African expansion drive.
+Lori has hired Uche Ogboi as its Chief Operating Officer and Efayomi Carr as Head of Strategic Finance effective 29 July as it moves to drive its pan-African expansion plan.

 Efayomi will be based in Nairobi while Uche will operate from Lagos but with frequent visits to Nairobi.